-- Don’t self-medicate with pain medicines during pregnancy – some can reach the fetus through the placenta and potentially cause harm.
+- Don’t self-medicate with pain medicines during – some can reach the fetus through the placenta and potentially cause harm.

 - Take care if you are elderly or caring for an older person.
 Older people have an increased risk of side effects.
 For example, taking aspirin regularly for chronic pain (such as arthritis) can cause a dangerous bleeding stomach ulcer.